The Heartbreaking Plight Of Zimbabwe's Doctors

 But they're not in Zimbabwe.

-Zimbabwe's hopes for economic change after the November 2017 ouster of President Robert Mugabe, with the new President Emmerson Mnangagwa, have not been realized.
+Zimbabwe's hopes for economic change after the November 2017 ouster of President Robert Mugabe, followed by the swearing-in of the new president, Emmerson Mnangagwa, have not been realized.

-With an annual inflation rate of 290 percent, Zimbabwe's economy continues to decline and the tremors are felt everywhere: Long lines outside banks and fuel stations mark the urban landscape as people wait for money and gas; and health care facilities are not able to stock what they need.
+With an annual inflation rate of 290 percent, Zimbabwe's economy continues to decline, and the tremors are felt everywhere: Long lines outside banks and fuel stations mark the urban landscape as people wait for money and gas, and health care facilities are not able to stock what they need.

 Doctors have been pressing the government for change — including through strikes — demanding better salaries, needed supplies and functioning medical equipment.
-In public hospitals, doctors are working in arduous conditions, forcing some to operate with their bare hands, at worst, and non-sterile gloves, at best, when essential supplies run out.
+In public hospitals, doctors are working in arduous conditions, forcing some to operate with their bare hands, at worst, and nonsterile gloves, at best, when essential supplies run out.

-Doctors are providing lists of supplies for patients to buy in advance, from face masks to anesthesia, and, for the poorest ones, they are using their own money to purchase needed items.
+Doctors are providing lists of supplies for patients to buy in advance, from face masks to anesthesia, and for the poorest patients, they are using their own money to purchase needed items.
 Water rationing has forced the United Bulawayo Hospital — the third largest in the country — to scale back on surgeries.
-Doctors say they are scared they may be infected by a patient with a communicable disease — but that they have no choice but to help.
+Doctors say they are scared that they may be infected by a patient with a communicable disease — but that they have no choice but to help.

 While the first strike dates back to the Mugabe era, in March 2017, the situation in public hospitals continues to worsen — and strike demands still haven't been met under Mnangagwa.
 The government is obligated to purchase supplies and equipment; foreign currency is needed to import these supplies, but the government says it doesn't have foreign currency due to the severity of the economic crisis.